amon-mr-error/datathonGlowupAI/README.md

 ---

-You can view the live version of the frontend here: [Datathon Glowup AI Frontend](https://amon-mr-error.github.io/datathonGlowupAI/)
+You can view the live version of the frontend here: [Datathon Glowup AI Frontend](https://amon-mr-error.github.io/datathonGlowupAI/) (Backend Features Not Available including Analytics Features)